-TheBoard is responsible for assessing performance against Key Performance Indicators (KPIs) and determining the Short-term incentives (STI) and Long-term Incentives (LTI) to be paid.
+The Board is responsible for assessing performance against Key Performance Indicators (KPIs) and determining the Short-term Incentives (STI) and Long-term Incentives (LTI) to be paid.
 To assist in this assessment, the Board may request detailed reports on performance from management which are based on independently verifiably data such as financial measures, market share and data from independently run surveys.
 In the event of serious misconduct or a material misstatement in the Company's financial statements, the Board can cancel or defer performance-based remuneration and may also claw back performance-based remuneration paid in previous financial years.

-The Group does not have any formal bonus scheme in place.
+The Group does not have any formal bonus scheme in place, and the 2017 bonus was a one-off payment.
 The Group does not have any ongoing commitment to pay bonuses.